Little Symphony No. 2 (Milhaud): I. Joyeux

-Movement 2
+II.
+Calme

-Movement 2, “Calme,” lives up to its name in style.
+The second movement lives up to its name in style.
 An English horn solo opens the piece, playing over a smooth bassoon part and muted strings which bring to mind a babbling brook.
-The flute enters to rhythmically support (and harmonically oppose) the other woodwinds, all while the strings’ rhythms are augmented, turning simple arpeggio patterns into textural body.
-This thins out after the strings’ trill, with ornamental figures in the woodwinds that decrease in length and volume to the tranquil end of the movement.
+The flute enters to rhythmically support (and harmonically oppose) the other woodwinds, all while the strings' rhythms are augmented, turning simple arpeggio patterns into textural body.
+This thins out after the strings' trill, with ornamental figures in the woodwinds that decrease in length and volume to the tranquil end of the movement.